nestorSag/rlmodels/README.md

-# rlmodels: a ACment learning library
+# rlmodels: a reinforcement learning library

-This project is a collection of some popular optimisation algorithms for ACment learning problem.
+This project is a collection of some popular optimisation algorithms for reinforcement learning problem.
 At the moment the available models are:

 * DQN
 * DDPG